drwpow/pow.rs/src/pages/blog/was-html-a-mistake.md

   <video autoplay="true" controls muted loop playsinline width="800" height="500">
     <source src="/publci/posts/was-html-a-mistake/rino-pelle.mp4" type="video/mp4" />
   </video>
-  <figcaption>The actual homepage of <a href="https://rino-pelle.com" target="_blank" rel="noopener noreferrer">rino-pelle.com</a>.
+  <figcaption>The actual homepage of <a href="https://rino-pelle.com" target="_blank" rel="noreferrer">rino-pelle.com</a>.
 An actual work of animation art that people actually made, somehow.</figcaption>
 </figure>

 If your answer is “that looks hard to do,” you are absolutely correct.
 It’s _hard_ trying to trick